IBM/guardium-quarantineusers/README.md

 ## Prerequisites

 - Ansible installed on your control node.
-- Necessary permissions to access the CSV file and execute REST API commands.
 - The `community.general` collection should be installed.

 ## How to Run